Minimising environmental and community impacts is a key focus of the Yanchep Rail Extension.

 The designated rail corridor has been largely cleared of native vegetation in some sections, however, some clearing will be needed for the section north of Pipidinny Road.
 These works will proceed under strict conditions imposed as part of the environmental approval process.

-During construction, before clearing begins, a fauna trapping and relocation program will be undertaken.
-Relocation will be undertaken by a verified specialist.
-Fencing will be erected as soon as possible to prevent the movement of fauna into the works area.
+During construction, before any clearing begins, a fauna trapping and relocation program will be undertaken.
+Relocation will be undertaken by a verified specialist, and fencing will be erected as soon as possible to prevent the movement of fauna into the works area.

 Noise, vibration and light